 Previously, she was a staff writer at Daily Kos, where she covered prosecutors and criminal justice.
 She is also the co-founder and former editor-in-chief of Seven Scribes, a website that featured essays, fiction, interviews, investigative journalism, and cultural analysis by young writers of color.
 Josie previously worked on voting rights and criminal justice policy at the Center for Popular Democracy.

-Josie’s a graduate of Harvard Law School and received her bachelor’s degree in Political Science from Columbia University.
-Josie lives in Atlanta with her husband and son.
+Josie’s a graduate of Harvard Law School and received her bachelor’s degree from Columbia University.
+She lives in Atlanta with her husband and son.